 Castlevania Lords of Shadow 2 - Initial Impressions

 Seriously.
-Lords of Shadow 2 has a real bad identity crisis going on.
-I'm not even half-way in, but I have no clue where the hell this game is going.
-I don't mean just in story either.
+Lords of Shadow 2 has a really bad identity crisis going on.
+I'm not even halfway in, but I have no clue where the hell this game is going.
+I don't mean just in the story either.
 The gameplay is all over the place with a bunch of different mechanics that don't feel like they belong here.
 It all feels so out-of-place, this managed to make my list of worst games I played in 2016, and won (lost).

 Dracula looks as bored as I am playing his game.